workfloworchestrator/example-orchestrator/README.md

 #### Example queries

+> **Note:**
+> The following queries assume a running `docker-compose` environment with:
+> - Initial seed of NetBox via running a `Netbox bootstrap` Task
+> - Two newly configured nodes
+>
+> See section [Using the example orchestrator](#using-the-example-orchestrator) on how to run Tasks and create nodes in the [Workflow Orchestrator UI](http://localhost:3000/)

-The following queries assume a running docker-compose environment with 2 configured Nodes.
-We'll demonstrate how 2 separate GraphQL queries can now be performed in 1 federated query.
+We'll demonstrate how two separate GraphQL queries can now be performed in one federated query.

-**NetBox**: NetBox device details can be queried from the NetBox GraphQL endpoint at http://localhost:8000/graphql/ (be sure to authenticate first with admin/admin)
+**NetBox**: NetBox device details can be queried from the NetBox GraphQL endpoint at http://localhost:8000/graphql/ (be sure to authenticate first with admin/admin in [NetBox](http://localhost:8000/))

 ```graphql
 query GetNetboxDevices {